mlgiordano1/mgPackage/README.md

 # MG_code
-This is just a set of personal functions, that I have built and sometimes use.
+This is a set of personal functions, that I have built and sometimes use.
 In many ways its just a way for me to start using git and learn the ins-and-outs.